snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Have to make connection for driver and rider functionality, requested professor a tentative date for 2 weeks. will start working on this from this sprint.

 By peering with ashok, updated the registration table in ssms. so that, data can be saved succesfully from the front end.

+Git Hub(Read me) contents are arranged properly and for commits a separate file has been created to update all the commits instead of updating it in the README file.